 A 2018 study conducted in the Netherlands found that 23% of commercial raw diets contained E. coli 0157:H7, which is the strain that has been associated with serious, and even fatal, human illness.
 Additionally, 80% of raw diets contained antibiotic-resistant E. coli and 20% contained Salmonella.

-Studies have also demonstrated that raw food diets in the UK and European Union may contain Brucella suis.
+Additionally, studies have also demonstrated that raw food diets in the UK and European Union may contain Brucella suis.
 This foodborne illness can cause fever, pain, lethargy, and decreased appetite in infected dogs and can also cause abortion in pregnant females.

 These are just a few examples of documented risks associated with feeding raw food diets.
 There are certainly other risks, but the body of available research all seems to point towards significant foodborne illness risk associated with raw pet food.